francoposa/francoposa.io/content/resources/dev-setup/python-setup-fedora-linux.md

 1. Install the compilers and libraries required to build Python from source on Fedora.
 2. Install Pyenv to manage and switch between multiple Python versions
-3. Install VirtualenvWrapper as a Pyenv plugin to create and manage virtual environments
+3. Install Virtualenvwrapper as a Pyenv plugin to create and manage virtual environments
 4. Try it Out!

 ## 0. Prerequisites